Image from Canva

 Military members are all too familiar with the BAH crunch when searching for rental homes off base.
 Unfortunately, the hunt often leads to signing a lease for an affordable but not so updated house.
 Making a rental house feel like a home with limited means or within the confines of a lease agreement is challenging, especially if you’d like your full security deposit back when the lease is over.

-Base housing is an option, of course, but long waitlists, maintenance issues, and lack of desirable public education are common pitfalls, in addition to the property management’s potentially strict policies about decorating your home.
+Military on-base housing is an option, of course, but long waitlists, maintenance issues, and lack of desirable public education are common pitfalls, in addition to the property management’s potentially strict policies about decorating your home.

 But here’s the silver lining around decorating rental housing: The exploding rental scene has businesses scrambling to accommodate tenants with more inventive and fashion-forward but temporary decorating and furnishing options than ever before.
-For inspiration, check out the imaginative ideas and creativity on home-style blogs or Pinterest (especially those created by military spouses).
+For inspiration, check out the imaginative ideas and creativity on home-style blogs or Pinterest, especially those created by military spouses.
 They’re a force to be reckoned with when it comes time to dominate an ugly wall of paneling.